*SOLD, Request to be notified when similar board available | Board Location: California *Worldwide Shipping Available*

-6’0 Larry Bertlemann limited edition “Classic twin-fin +” hand signed “LB” by Larry Bertlemann along with his famous “Anything Is Possible” quote displayed on the front and back.
-In excellent condition, never waxed/never touched the water!
+6’0 Larry Bertlemann limited edition “Classic twin-fin +” hand signed “LB” along with his famous “Anything Is Possible” quote displayed on the front and back.
+This board is in excellent condition, never been waxed/never touched the water.
 Extremely limited production and a tribute to the highly sought after 1970’s Larry Bertlemann pro-model twin-fin boards.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page

 Larry Bertlemann: Dynamic regular foot surfer from Honolulu, Hawaii; winner of the 1973 United States Surfing Championships, and often cited as progenitor of today’s high-performance shortboard surfing.